-This evening, Space Shuttle Discovery lifted off from NASA’s Kennedy Space Center in Cape Canaveral, Florida, at 20:38 CEST (18:38 UTC), and successfully entered low Earth orbit after 8 minutes of powered flight.
+This evening, Space Shuttle Discovery lifted off from NASA’s Kennedy Space Center in Cape Canaveral, Florida, at 20:38 CEST (18:38 UTC) and successfully entered low Earth orbit after almost 8 minutes powered flight.
 On this STS-121 mission, the first Shuttle flight in almost a year, Discovery is carrying a crew of seven, including one ESA astronaut: Thomas Reiter, from Germany.

 The first day in space will be devoted to a series of in-flight inspections to ensure that Discovery did not suffer any damage following its launch.
 The orbiter will then manoeuvre to rendezvous with the Space Station.
-Docking is planned for Thursday 6 July at around 17:00 CEST ( 15:00 UTC).
-Shortly thereafter, Thomas Reiter will install his tailor-made re-entry couch on the Russian Soyuz ferry ship currently docked with the ISS.
+Docking is planned for Thursday 6 July.
+Shortly thereafter, Thomas Reiter will install his tailor-made re-entry seat on the Russian Soyuz ferry ship currently docked with the ISS.
 This event will mark his change of status from Shuttle to Station crew member.

 An ESA astronaut since 1992, Reiter is back in space for the second time, but already has experience of long-duration spaceflight.
 Ten years ago, he spent 179 days during ESA’s EuroMir 95 mission onboard the Russian space station Mir.

 Europe contributes permanent ISS crew member